-Although there are 100 different types of apples grown in the US, 90 percent of the production is from just 15 different varieties according to the US Apple Association.
+Although there are 100 different types of apples grown in the U.S., 90 percent of the production is from just 15 different varieties, according to the U.S. Apple Association.
 We looked through the list and found the most popular types of apples that can be found in Georgia.
-Here’s a bit more about Georgia’s most popular apples.

 Fuji.
-Originally developed in Japan in the late 1930s and named after the famous Mt.
+Originally developed in Japan in the late 1930s, and named after the famous Mt.
 Fuji, U.S.-grown Fujis began appearing in markets in the 1980s.
 Fuji is a cross between Ralls Janet and Red Delicious.
 The flavor is sweet and this apple has a nice firmness.
-You can usually tell a Fuji by it’s yellow and red stripped appearance.
+You can usually tell a Fuji by it’s yellow and red striped appearance.

 Braeburn.
 I’ve never heard of this variety, even though it’s been around since the 1950s.
 Braeburn is a multipurpose apple good for all types of apple uses.
 Its color varies from orange to red over a yellow background.
 A crisp, juicy apple, the Braeburn has a rich, spicy-sweet flavor.

 Honeycrisp.
-Another favorite in our house, this apple, developed by the University of Minnesota, has a honeyed, mild flavor.
+Another favorite in our house, this apple — developed by the University of Minnesota — has a honeyed, mild flavor.
 It’s crisp, juicy and sweet.
 Honeycrisp’s skin is a distinctive mottled red over a yellow background, with coarse flesh.
-This apple is good for snacking, salads and sauce-making and stores well.
+This apple is good for snacking, salads, and sauce-making.
+It also stores really well.

 Jonagold.
 A blend of Jonathan and Golden Delicious apples, New York native Jonagold offers a unique honey-tart flavor and crispy, juicy, nearly yellow flesh.
 It debuted in 1968, a product of the New York State Agricultural Experiment Station.
 It’s good for eating or cooking.

 Granny Smith.
 Another apple from my childhood.
-These was the ‘green ones’.
-The flavor is very tart, which is probably why I prefer these to the red delicious.
+These were known as the “green ones” at my house!
+The flavor is very tart, which is probably why I prefer these to the Red Delicious.
 An all-purpose apple, Grannies work equally well as a snack or in pies and sauce.

 Golden Delicious.
 Yellow with an occasional pink blush, Golden Delicious has a mild, sweet flavor.
 Golden delicious have a buttery, honey taste that is great for baking, especially when you mix them with more tart apples like Granny Smiths.